How can parents help first-time buyers?

 If you decide to help your child buy a home, it’s likely you'll want to maintain an element of control, if only to ensure your money isn’t wasted.

-Here are 10 tips for parents who want to help their child buy their first property without causing any conflict or severe financial difficulties.
+Here are 10 tips for parents who want to help their child buy their first property without causing conflict or financial difficulties.

 If you can't afford to buy a house or flat outright, it's likely you'll want to help your child find the best possible mortgage deal.

 - Which?
 Mortgage Advisers looks at every available mortgage from every available lender and will give you and your child impartial advice on the best type of mortgage for their individual circumstances.
 You can call the team on 0800 197 8461 for free and even set up a group appointment.

 If you do buy an official share in the property, don’t forget to update your will to reflect what you’d like to happen to it upon your death.
 Our will-writing guide explains how to validate, store and update your will.

 3. Understand your tax liabilities

 If you are named on the deeds, you may be liable for certain taxes associated with the property.
 Read our guides to tax on property and inheritance tax for information on your potential tax liabilities.

 4. Be clear about how things will work

 You need to make your child aware of whether you are making a gift, a loan (with or without interest) or an investment.
 It might be an awkward conversation, but it will make things much easier in the long run.

 If your child feels embarrassed or guilty about accepting money from you, this could make them less likely to tell you if they’re worried about meeting their monthly repayments.
-Encourage an open dialogue and tell them that they can always come to you if they get into difficulties.
+Encourage an open dialogue and make it clear that they can come to you if they get into difficulties.

 6. Make it legal